ingobeans/Auto-OWL-Watcher/readme.md

 ## **-------------------  Setup instructions  -------------------**

+1. Download and extract this project to a folder.

-1. Install Python.
+2. Install Python.

-2. Run this command in cmd: `pip install google-api-python-client, google-auth, requests, selenium`
+3. Run this command in cmd: `pip install google-api-python-client, google-auth, requests, selenium`

-3. Go into settings.py and change youtube_api_key to your Youtube API Key.
+4. Go into settings.py and change youtube_api_key to your Youtube API Key.
 (How to get API key:  https://blog.hubspot.com/website/how-to-get-youtube-api-key)

-4. Create a discord webhook (for logging) and change webhook_url to your webhook url in settings.py.
+5. Create a discord webhook (for logging) and change webhook_url to your webhook url in settings.py.
 You can also set discord_webhook_logging to False, if you'd rather want logging in the console.

-5. You can now run the script by running "launch headless.vbs"
+6. You can now run the script by running "launch headless.vbs"

 ## **-------------------  How it works  -------------------**